-All FWSP students will be employed within the range of each classification according to their respective job descriptions and aptitudes.
-Variations in hourly rates among departmental FWSP employees should reflect only differences in aptitude, skill, level or responsibility and/or performance.
+All FWS students will be employed within the range of each classification according to their respective job descriptions and aptitudes.
+Variations in hourly rates among departmental FWS employees should reflect only differences in aptitude, skill, level or responsibility and/or performance.

 The employing department may increase hourly wages for returning students up to 50 cents per hour per academic year.
 The increase must be submitted on the Fall Human Resources Personnel Action Form.
 Hourly increases are not to exceed the maximum pay rate for the corresponding level.

 **Please note that this award example is not a standard amount.
-Federal Work-Study or Panther Work can vary in dollar values.
-Due to limited funds availability, students must accept their Federal Work-Study or Panther Work award within thirty-days after the offer date, if the student does not accept the award within the thirty-day timeframe it will be cancelled.
-The student must accept their Federal Work-Study or Panther Work award.
+Federal Work-Study can vary in dollar values.
+Due to limited funds availability, students must accept their Federal Work-Study award within thirty-days after the offer date, if the student does not accept the award within the thirty-day timeframe it will be cancelled.
+The student must accept their Federal Work-Study award.
 In accepting financial aid awards, a student agrees to provide any additional documentation requested by an authorized university official to verify information given on the student’s original financial aid application.
 The University reserves the right to reduce or cancel an award in cases where there is conflicting or missing information.

-Payment through Federal Work-Study and Panther Work is made strictly by the hour.
+Payment through Federal Work-Study is made strictly by the hour.
 Students who are absent due to illness, holidays, or other reasons, are NOT paid or given credit for the time missed.
 Students are NOT paid for time taken for meals.

-The Supervisor in the hiring department must complete the Human Resources Electronic Personnel Action Form (ePAF).
+- The Supervisor in the hiring department must complete the Human Resources Manager Self Service Electronic Transmittal (MSS).

-The Human Resources Electronic Personnel Action Form (ePAF) must be submitted to the Office of Student Financial Aid by the Supervisor for final clearance.
+- The Human Resources Manager Self Service Electronic Transmittal (MSS) must be submitted to the Office of Student Financial Aid by the Supervisor for final clearance.